WillOram/cyber-remediation/README.md

   - using the same or similar attacks to gain initial access (e.g. patching external vulnerabilities)
   - using other common methods (e.g. phishing, compromised credentials)
 - Identify targeted improvements to prevent the attacker achieving their objectives using the same or similar attack paths  if they re-gain access to the environment(e.g. segmenting POS terminals)
+- Focus on quick-win improvements and identifying pragmatic actions
 - Plan and implement any improvements that will not tip-off the attacker
 - Plan to implement all other hardening activities during the eradication event